 - Have a sign in sheet for all new families at the display area.

 - Have a “Greeter” at the front door to personally welcome each new family and guide them to the registration materials.

-- Create a color coded file folder to hand out to each family (IE Orange for Tigers, Blue for Wolves, Yellow for Bears) that includes everything for a family to get started:
+- Create a color coded file folder to hand out to each family (IE Orange for Tigers, Red for Wolves, Blue for Bears) that includes everything for a family to get started:

 - Annual calendar of Pack events and activities